VOTE: Vision-Language-Action Optimization with Trajectory Ensemble Voting: Method

 \subsection{Ensemble Voting}

 During inference, the VLA model predicts a sequence of actions across multiple time steps.
-Typically, the robots directly execute the action of the current time step based on the current observation, discarding historical action predictions of previous time steps.
+Typically, the robots execute these actions consecutively based on the current observation, discarding historical action predictions of previous time steps.
 However, this approach fails to fully utilize historical visual information and model predictions, leading to a less stable trajectory with potential performance degradation.

-To address this degradation in performance, we propose a voting-based adaptive ensemble strategy for action aggregation, which selects the more frequent prediction (with a higher chance to be correct) from a prediction list of adjacent time steps.
-Specifically, given the observation $\bm{o}_t$, let $(\bm{a}_t|\bm{o}_t)$ denote the predicted action at current time step $t$.
-Since the model provides a list of consecutive action predictions for each time step, at the current time step $t$, the past action predictions from previous time steps are also available, represented as: $\mathcal{H}=\{(\bm{a}_t|\bm{o}_{t-K}), ..., (\bm{a}_t|\bm{o}_{t})\}$.
-The ensemble action $\hat{\bm{a}}_t$ executed at time step $t$ is computed by averaging selected actions based on their cosine similarity to the current prediction:
+To fully utilize the generated actions, we propose a voting-based adaptive ensemble strategy for action aggregation, which selects the more frequent prediction (with a higher chance to be correct) from a list of action predictions from adjacent time steps, as illustrated in Figure ~\ref{fig:ensemble}.
+Specifically, given the current observation $\bm{o}_t$, let $(\bm{a}_t|\bm{o}_t)$ denote the predicted action at current time step $t$.
+Note that one inference can generate multiple consecutive actions, i.e., $(\bm{a}_t|\bm{o}_t)$, $(\bm{a}_{t+1}|\bm{o}_t)$, $(\bm{a}_{t+2}|\bm{o}_t)$, and so on.
+At the current time step $t$, the past action predictions from previous time steps are also available, represented as: $\bm{H}=\{(\bm{a}_t|\bm{o}_{t-K}), ..., (\bm{a}_t|\bm{o}_{t})\}$.

+We first compute the similarity between each action in $\bm{H}$ and the current/newest prediction $(\bm{a}_t|\bm{o}_{t})$.
+Based on all these similarities, the action set $\bm{H}$ is split into two subsets, $\bm{M}$ for higher similarity and $\bm{N}$ for lower similarity.
+Following the common voting rule, we select the set with more votes and compute the average of all actions in the selected subset as the final action for the time step $t$.
+The ensemble action $\tilde{\bm{a}}_t$ at time step $t$ is computed by the following: